 After a 20-year performance career, Hope became a sought after guest teacher and rehearsal director, coaching both classical and contemporary technique.
 She has worked with The National Ballet of Canada, English National Ballet, Rambert Dance Company and Matthew Bourne’s New Adventures Company.
 Hope has assisted numerous choreographers on setting their works internationally including Christopher Bruce CBE, Javier De Frutos and Helen Pickett, among others.
 She also assisted Crystal Pite on her creation Emergence for the National Ballet of Canada in 2009, was invited by Emily Molnar to be guest rehearsal director for Ballet BC and worked as rehearsal assistant for Hofesh Shechter’s creation Untouchable at the Royal Ballet, Covent Garden.
 Hope joined Scottish Ballet in 2009 and was promoted to assistant artistic director in 2015.

-At the end of her first season, Hope had presented the work of eight new choreographers to the company along with two ballets making American premieres and the creation of five new ballets.
+At the end of her first season with Charlotte Ballet, Hope had presented the work of eight new choreographers to the company along with two ballets making American premieres and the creation of five new ballets.
 She also established the highly successful Choreographic Lab.

 ver en español